 - Communicate effectively

-- Develop personal responsibility and life skills
+- Demonstrate personal responsibility and social/life skills

 Each academic and student affairs department is engaged in asking questions of interest related to student achievement of these Core Learning Outcomes, framed in a way that is meaningful for the department.
 For example, successfully employing the scientific method may be used as evidence of critical thinking in biology, while successfully analyzing an income statement may be used as evidence in accounting.